Groups, graphs, and hypergraphs: average sizes of kernels of generic matrices with support constraints: Introduction

 \begin{question} For which simple graphs $\Gamma$ does the conclusion of Theorem~\ref{thm:nonneg} hold? \end{question}

 \paragraph{Analytic properties.} The most fundamental analytic invariant of a (non-negative) Dirichlet series is its abscissa of convergence which encodes the precise degree of polynomial growth of the series's partial sums.
 In a seminal paper~\cite{dSG00}, du~Sautoy and Grunewald showed that subgroup zeta functions associated with nilpotent groups have rational abscissae of convergence.
 The same turns out to be true for class counting zeta functions of arbitrary Baer group schemes.
 (For a proof, combine Proposition~\ref{prop:baer_cc} below and \cite[Theorem~4.20]{ask}.)
 For cographical group schemes, we can do much better.
+Using Theorem~\ref{thm:cograph} and an analysis of the denominator in Theorem~\ref{thm:master.intro}, we obtain the following.

 \begin{thmabc} Let $\Gamma$ be a cograph with $n$ vertices and $m$ edges.
 There exists a positive integer $\alpha(\Gamma) \leq n + m + 1$ such that if $\mcO_K$ is the ring of integers of an arbitrary number field $K$, then the abscissa of convergence of $\zeta^\cc_{\GG_\Gamma\otimes \mcO_K}(s)$ is equal to $\alpha(\Gamma)$.
 Moreover, if $\fO$ is a compact \DVR{}, then the real part of each pole of $\zeta^\cc_{\GG_\Gamma\otimes\fO}(s)$ is a positive integer. \end{thmabc} By \cite[Theorem~4.20]{ask}, for an arbitrary simple graph $\Gamma$, there is a (unique) positive rational number $\alpha(\Gamma)$ with properties as in Theorem~\ref{thm:ana.cograph}.
 However, it is not clear if~$\alpha(\Gamma)$ is always an integer.
 The positivity of local poles in Theorem~\ref{thm:ana.cograph} is related to \cite[Question~9.4]{ask}.
 The integrality of local poles in Theorem~\ref{thm:ana.cograph} does not carry over to arbitrary graphs.
 For instance, for the graph $\Gamma$ in Example~\ref{ex:ninja}, the function $\zeta^\cc_{\GG_\Gamma\otimes\fO}(s)$ has a pole at $3/2$.